-The Delta and Omicron variants are causing a massive surge in COVID-19 infections across the globe.
+The Omicron variants are causing a massive surge in COVID-19 infections across the globe.
 Everyone, no matter where they live, should have access to COVID-19 vaccines as well as public health tools like PPE, diagnostic tests, oxygen and other therapies.
-In a recently published op-ed, Executive Director of the Global Fund Peter Sands writes, “beating COVID-19 will take a sustained and comprehensive response, combining vaccines, tests, treatments and PPE.”
+In an op-ed, Executive Director of the Global Fund Peter Sands writes, “beating COVID-19 will take a sustained and comprehensive response, combining vaccines, tests, treatments and PPE.”

 With U.S. and other donors support, the Global Fund’s COVID-19 Response Mechanism is strengthening national COVID-19 responses while protecting life-saving AIDS, TB and malaria programs.
 Through grants, the Global Fund is supplying essential health products like diagnostic tests, PPE and medical oxygen.